OK-DMR/DMR-HAM-Protocols/homebrew-2015.md

 Response from the other party is not expected and shall not be waited for

+### 1.3 Keep-Alive Procedure

+Once the Client is authenticated, it must send Keep-Alive periodically to Master, to keep the connection up and running.

+Recommended period for Client Keep-Alive Request (2.4) is 60 seconds, recommended connection timeout for Master is 5 minutes (5 missed Client Keep-Alive Requests).

+- Client, once authenticated, sends Keep-Alive Request (2.4) to Master
+- Master responds to request:
+    - Keep-Alive Response (2.5) if the connection is still alive and can be used according to Master
+    - Master Negative Result (2.2) if the connection is considered closed, and Client must repeat Login Procedure (1.1)

 ## 2. Protocol data units

 Following are separate UDP datagram contents, send either by Client or Master, depending on context